projectcalico/calico/docs/etcdStructure.md

         {
           "cidr": "<CIDR of pool - eg. 192.168.0.0/16 or fd80:24e2:f998:72d6::/64>",
-          "ipip": "<IPIP device name if IPIP configured for the pool - usually tunl0>", }
+          "ipip": "<IPIP device name if IPIP configured for the pool - usually tunl0>", "masquerade": true|false
+        }

 The ipip field is only included if IPIP is enabled for this pool.
 IPIP is only supported on IPv4 pools.

+The masquerade field enables NAT for outbound traffic.
+If omitted, masquerade defaults to false.

+## JSON node-to-node mesh configuration

+The configuration controlling whether a full node-to-node BGP mesh is set up automatically.

+The node-to-node mesh configuration stored at

+	/calico/v1/config/bgp_node_mesh

+is a JSON blob in this form:

+ 	{
+	  "enabled": true|false
+	}

+If the key is missing from etcd, the node-to-node mesh is enabled by default.

+## JSON BGP Peer configuration

+Explicit BGP peers are configurable globally (all hosts peer with these), or for a specific host.

+The full set of peers for a specific host comprises all other hosts (if the node-to-node mesh is enabled), the set of global peers and the set of peers specific to the host.

+The configuration for the global BGP peers is stored at

+	/calico/v1/config/bgp_peer_v4/<BGP peer IPv4 address>
+and
+	/calico/v1/config/bgp_peer_v6/<BGP peer IPv6 address>

+The configuration for the host node specific BGP peers is stopred at

+	/calico/v1/host/<hostname>/bgp_peer_v4/<BGP peer IPv4 address>
+and
+	/calico/v1/host/<hostname>/bgp_peer_v6/<BGP peer IPv6 address>

+In all cases, the data is a JSON blob in the form:

+        {
+          "ip": "IP address of BGP Peer",
+          "as_num": "The AS Number of the peer"
+        }